open-telemetry/opentelemetry-specification/specification/overview.md

 indexing observability events in one service with attributes provided by a prior service in the same transaction.
 This helps to establish a causal relationship between these events.

-The `CorrelationContext` implements the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/).
+The `CorrelationContext` implements the editor's draft of the [W3C Correlation-Context specification](https://w3c.github.io/correlation-context/).
 While `CorrelationContext` can be used to prototype other cross-cutting concerns, this mechanism is primarily intended to convey values for the OpenTelemetry observability systems.